-Shane first joined ASA in 2015 and has since led ASA tours to England and Canada including:
+Shane first joined ASA in 2015 and has since led ASA tours to England, Canada and the U.S. including: